 About the Foundation

-The Assist The Officer Foundation provides financial assistance to officers who are facing the loss of income due to a serious injury, life-threatening illness or other catastrophic event.
+The Assist The Officer Foundation provides financial assistance to first responders who are facing the loss of income due to a serious injury, life-threatening illness or other catastrophic event.
 Immediate assistance is also available to an officer’s family in the event of the death of an active officer.

-Since its creation in 1999, the foundation has provided assistance to hundreds of officers and their families who were faced with any number of different life-altering situations.
+Since its creation in 1999, the foundation has provided assistance to thousands of officers and their families who were faced with any number of different life-altering situations.

 Growing and Changing

-In 2004, the ATO Foundation launched a first of its kind, confidential counseling service, exclusively for Dallas police officers.
-The stress of everyday life can take a toll on almost anyone – add to that, the danger and stress of being a police officer – and sometimes life can be overwhelming.
-Our counseling program was designed for police officers, by police officers and professionals working together.
+In 2004, the ATO Foundation inaugurated an unprecedented confidential counseling service tailored exclusively for Dallas police officers.
+The burdens of daily life can affect nearly anyone, but when compounded by the inherent danger and stress of policing, life can become truly overwhelming.
+Our counseling program was meticulously crafted through a collaboration of dedicated police officers and experienced professionals, all working harmoniously.

 Honoring Our Founders